DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ## [Research publication](id:Research publication)
 ### General
-Traditional, print oriented workflow for text-centred works, with additional illustrations / videos / resources online, and extended referencing and/or indexing
+Traditional, print oriented workflow for text-centred works, with additional illustrations / videos / resources online, and extended referencing and/or indexing.

 See Kimmy's visualized workflow for the INC, which will be generalized for [research-type publications](researchlikepub.html)

 * Editor works with author(s) on manuscript